The Early Years

 Today, Steiner Sports generates $40 million in annual revenue, and employs 100 people.

-In 2003, Brandon published his first book, The Business Playbook: Leadership Lessons from the World of Sport.
+In 2003, Brandon published his first book, The Business Playbook: Leadership Lessons from the World of Sports.
 The Business Playbook was supported by a national book tour, as a result of which Brandon was invited to be a guest lecturer at some of the top business schools in the country, including The Harvard Business School, The Kellogg School of Business, Columbia and Yale.
 Brandon became a motivational speaker, invited to speak to Fortune 500 companies across many industries.